 Often clients do not know what type of therapy they want or need before they embark on the process.
 In addition their desires, needs and availability may change throughout therapy.
 I will spend time with you to explore what brought you to therapy and what you hope to get from it, and together you will decide on the most effective way forward.
-I benefit from being able to offer shorter-term more solution-focused CBT to clients wanting strategies and techniques to manage their mood, and longer-term more in-depth Psychodynamic Psychotherapy to clients wanting a better understanding of their unconscious processes through exploration of their earlier experiences and relationships, or CAT which offers a combination of the two with a strong focus on relational dynamics.
+I benefit from being able to offer shorter-term more solution-focused CBT to clients wanting strategies and techniques to manage their mood, and longer-term more in-depth Psychodynamic Psychotherapy to clients wanting a better understanding of their unconscious processes through exploration of their earlier experiences and relationships, or 16 sessions CAT which offers a combination of the two with a strong focus on relational dynamics.
 In addition my EMDR skills can be used to help work through past traumas.
 I can integrate these models to best address the client’s needs and goals.

 Below is a more in-depth explanation of my four main approaches: